lcfhines/README-generator/README.md

   7. [Questions](#Questions)

   ## Description
-  An automated README generator using Inquirer.js
+  An automated README.md generator

   ## Installation
-  You must install node.js and the inquirer.js package
+  Install node.js and the inquirer.js package

   ## Usage
-  Run node index and answer questions accordingly to fill out the content of a README
+  Run node index, answer the prompts, and a README file will be created with your answers

   ## Contributing
   Contributions welcome via pull request

   ## Tests
-  Please test
+  Test away please

   ## License
-  This application is covered by [Apache License 2.0](https://choosealicense.com/licenses/apache-2.0/).
+  This application is covered by [GNU General Public License v3.0](https://choosealicense.com/licenses/gpl-3.0/).

   ## Questions